.. and she said, “Do you come from the land Down Under”?

 and we like that!

-Aussies have a quirky sense of humour and take every opportunity to make fun where we can, and often we do that with our language!
+Australians have a quirky sense of humour and take every opportunity to make fun where we can.
+We often we do that with our language!

 From time to time, we will use some of that rhyming slang that we are famous for.
 The trick is to be prepared and familiarise yourself with some of our lingo before you arrive.
 Rhyming strine can be fun.